How to Stay Global

 Did you know that Drexel's Modern Languages Department offers 10 foreign languages?
 Why not continue previous language studies or start a new one?

-In addition to internationally themed classes, think about joining student groups with an international mission, such as the Student Global Advisory Board (SGAB).
+In addition to internationally themed classes, think about joining student groups with an international mission.

 Become a Global Engagement Scholar